ITVRoC/ros_service_store_rtsp/README.md

      - Test function to calculate video duration for all segments
      - Service entry to get the number of segments and duration so far
  - Check if the ffmpeg subprocess has died and restart it for every stream
+ - Add alias to stream (save stream as an alias instead the stream path/uri)
  - test with more cameras

 License